AC-DAC/pi-nas/README.md

 **Binary metrics for backup and RAID** — `1` (healthy) or `0` (unhealthy).
 No intermediate states.
 Alert condition is unambiguous.

+**Metric labels** — Custom metrics must not define a `job` label in `.prom` files.
+Prometheus rewrites conflicting labels to `exported_job`, breaking alert queries.
+Labels are attached automatically by the scrape target configuration.

 ---

 ## Configuration